 After a few days of raging against 432 I thought, maybe I should give it a try.
 And so my experiment began.
 I tuned my guitar at work to 432 and taught all my reception, year 1 and year 2 classes singing at 432.
 I played music at 432 to the children and asked their opinions of the music.
 My 75 member ‘sing-a-long’ choir of 6 and 7 year olds gave an informal concert of songs sung at 432.
 And suddenly, I started to be able to pitch A432 about 90% of the time accurately.

 Perhaps there is something to this after all…

 If you are like me, classically trained, and have doubts, try it.
 It works.
 I feel calmer, happier and more relaxed when I play music at 432.
-I start feeling agitated when I listen to music or have to play music at 440.

 If you would like to have examples of music at 440 and the same sample at 432 to compare, I would be happy to share them with you, but the best way is to sing and feel the pitch yourself.
 Give it a try: I was the most suspicious, now I am the most enthusiastic.

 Continuing onwards, here is my bandcamp site with music at A=432hz